 I am available on evenings and Saturdays.
-As a contract web developer at the Federal Aviation Administration, I am usually not available for correspondence during normal business hours.
+As a contract web developer at the Federal Aviation Administration, I am usually not available during normal business hours.

-My preferred method of communication is email, as it provides an unambiguous record of correspondence.
+My preferred method of communication is email, as it provides a record of correspondence.

-Work items are completed in the order in which they are received.
-When sending work items, it is always helpful to include a link to the page/section needing attention.
+Tasks from clients are completed in the order in which they are received.
+When sending tasks, it is always helpful to include a link to the page/section needing attention.

 Timekeeping and invoicing

 Time is kept in small increments, with a 15-minute minimum for any task or group of tasks.
 I stand behind my work; any mistakes will be corrected at no charge.